rosedu/site/partners/index.markdown

 ### [Bitdefender](http://www.bitdefender.ro/)

+One of the trademarks in Romanian-based software development, Bitdefender is a solid environment for low-level programming, also emphasising on Linux-based development.
+We value their technical expertise and their consistent involvement in academia.

 **Bitdefender has sponsored [ROSEdu Summer of Code](http://soc.rosedu.org/).**

 ### [Eau de Web](http://www.eaudeweb.ro/)

+Eau de Web specializes in web development with heavey focus on open source.
+They have some of the best Python developers and software engineers around.
+Their knowledge has been put to use in ROSEdu projects.

 **Eau de Web has sponsored [World of USO](http://wouso.rosedu.org/), the [Community Development Lab](http://cdl.rosedu.org/) and [Hack Day](http://hackday.rosedu.org/).**

 ### [Allevo](http://www.allevo.ro/)

+Allevo is focused on business products and high-quality services.
+The have adopted the idea of promoting producs as open source available engines.
+We value their professionalism and openness.

 **Allevo has sponsored [ROSEdu Summer of Code](http://soc.rosedu.org/).**

 ### [Korect](http://www.korect.ro/)

+Korect is a young startup company focusing on high quality products for academia.
+The company has been built on top of ideas and projects within the Faculty of Automatic Control and Computers.

 **Korect has sponsored [ROSEdu Summer of Code](http://soc.rosedu.org/) and supported development of [World of USO](http://wouso.rosedu.org/).**

 ### [Eloquentix](http://www.eloquentix.com/)

+Eloquentix is a dynamic company providing one of the best Ruby and web developers around.

 **Eloquentix has supported and sponsored the [Web Development Course](http://webdev.rosedu.org/).**

 ### [TeamNet](http://www.teamnet.ro/)

+TeamNet is a high profile software company in Romania focusing on a variety of business solutions.

 **TeamNet has sponsored the [Web Development Course](http://webdev.rosedu.org/).**

 ### [Intendo](http://intendo.ro/)

+Intendo offers students the ability to build up their skills and focus on personal development.
+They provide a set of informal classes, each of them focusing on a different ability (also known as soft skill).

 **Intendo offers discounts for their soft skills classes to students recommended by ROSEdu.**